lynkos/algae-detection/README.md

 ## Overview
 This project aims to provide a practical, convenient, and efficient tool to monitor water quality and mitigate / prevent harmful algal blooms in real-time by:
 - [x] Fine-tuning pre-trained AI models to detect harmful algae
-- [x] Leveraging the portability of smartphone cameras and low-cost ESP32-CAM
+- [x] Leveraging the portability of smartphones and low-cost cameras
+   - Tested with ESP32-CAM AI Thinker and ESP32-S3-EYE, but compatible with many others
+   - See [Requirements](#requirements) for full list of compatible cameras

 Since it's designed to be user-friendly and cost-effective, it's also suitable for educational and research purposes.